The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 • Clinical NLP (natural language processing) maps the transcript to clinical structure.
 It sorts content into the right SOAP note sections and applies specialty-specific patterns.
 A system trained on family medicine behaves differently from one trained on behavioral health.
 That gap shows up most in ICD-10 selection and plan organization.

-The output is not a transcript.
-It is a structured, coded note built to match the clinician's specialty and workflow.
+The output is a structured, coded note built to match the clinician's specialty and workflow.

 What Happens When You Click End Recording